piecioshka/slides-lightning-talks/README.md

 # slides-lightning-talks

-> :clipboard: Slides for whole year of WarsawJS lightning talks.
+> :clipboard: Slides for WarsawJS Meetup lightning talks session.

 ## Plan for topics of speeches